 There is an upside to downside events and conditions.
 It forces people to think and act in new ways. —Harry Hall

 I like to think of the project sponsor as the project's chief risk officer.
 This individual has overall accountability for the project.
 Therefore, the sponsor has the final say on how risks will be handled according to their risk appetite and tolerance.
-Where the project manager provides oversight for the individual project risks, the sponsor provides oversight for the overall project risk.
+Where the project manager oversees the individual project risks, the sponsor oversees the overall project risk.

 So, the sponsor could develop an Overall Project Risk Plan that might look like this: